 Video conferencing is the easiest way to monetize your online fitness classes.
 Once you receive payment, you can send a password-protected link for the date and time of your class.
 You can also record your live class and reuse it for on-demand customers.

-Zoom, BlueJeans, or Google Hangouts are accessible, easy to use options.
-In addition to providing a clear view for students to see your instructions, you can see their form and provide feedback
+Zoom, BlueJeans or Google Hangouts are accessible, easy-to-use options.
+In addition to providing a clear view for students to see your instructions, you can see their form and provide feedback.

 It's not the same as in-person interactions, but it's close.

-YouTube is a great way to offer fitness classes if you want to pre-record your workouts and have them be available for customers on-demand.
+YouTube is a great way to offer fitness classes if you want to pre-record and pre-write your workouts and have them be available for customers on-demand.
 If you choose to do this, you can set your videos to only be viewed with a specific link that can be shared after you collect payment.

 To gain more visibility and promote your business, you can also create shorter free clips on YouTube that can be shared with potential customers online.

 Many fitness trainers are turning to Instagram Live, which allows anyone to join a class with their cell phone.
 Participants can interact with you via a chat function, although this could have some limitations during workouts.

 IG Live is harder to monetize since it's accessible to anyone with an Instagram account, but you can suggest donations via Venmo or other person-to-person payment platforms.
 It can also be an excellent tool to promote your classes with a free session or fitness challenge before you encourage your followers to sign up for closed classes or one-on-one sessions.

 Decide what you'll charge and how you'll collect payment